raganwald/raganwald.github.com/_posts/2016-05-07-javascript-generators-for-people-who-dont-give-a-shit-about-getting-stuff-done.md

        5
 ```

-That's it, we're ready to talk about "Generators for People Who Don't Give a Shit About GettingStuffDone™."
+That's it, we're ready to talk about...

 # Generators for People Who Don’t Give a Shit About GettingStuffDone™